Astronomy: Optical

-Ultraviolet astronomy
+Ultraviolet

-Ultraviolet astronomy employs ultraviolet wavelengths between approximately 100 and 3200 Å (10 to 320 nm).
-Light at those wavelengths is absorbed by the Earth's atmosphere, requiring observations at these wavelengths to be performed from the upper atmosphere or from space.
-Ultraviolet astronomy is best suited to the study of thermal radiation and spectral emission lines from hot blue stars (OB stars) that are very bright in this wave band.
-This includes the blue stars in other galaxies, which have been the targets of several ultraviolet surveys.
-Other objects commonly observed in ultraviolet light include planetary nebulae, supernova remnants, and active galactic nuclei.
-However, as ultraviolet light is easily absorbed by interstellar dust, an adjustment of ultraviolet measurements is necessary.
+Ultraviolet astronomy employs ultraviolet wavelengths which are absorbed by the Earth's atmosphere, requiring observations from the upper atmosphere or from space.
+Ultraviolet astronomy is best suited to the study of thermal radiation and spectral emission lines from hot blue OB stars that are very bright at these wavelengths.

-X-ray astronomy
+X-ray

-X-ray astronomy uses X-ray wavelengths.
-Typically, X-ray radiation is produced by synchrotron emission (the result of electrons orbiting magnetic field lines), thermal emission from thin gases above 107 (10 million) kelvins, and thermal emission from thick gases above 107 Kelvin.
-Since X-rays are absorbed by the Earth's atmosphere, all X-ray observations must be performed from high-altitude balloons, rockets, or X-ray astronomy satellites.
-Notable X-ray sources include X-ray binaries, pulsars, supernova remnants, elliptical galaxies, clusters of galaxies, and active galactic nuclei.
+X-ray astronomy uses X-radiation, produced by extremely hot and high-energy processes.
+Since X-rays are absorbed by the Earth's atmosphere, observations must be performed at high altitude, such as from balloons, rockets, or specialized satellites.
+X-ray sources include X-ray binaries, supernova remnants, clusters of galaxies, and active galactic nuclei.
+Since the Sun's surface is relatively cool, X-ray images of the Sun and other stars give valuable information on the hot solar corona.

-Gamma-ray astronomy
+Gamma-ray

-Gamma ray astronomy observes astronomical objects at the shortest wavelengths of the electromagnetic spectrum.
-Gamma rays may be observed directly by satellites such as the Compton Gamma Ray Observatory or by specialized telescopes called atmospheric Cherenkov telescopes.
-The Cherenkov telescopes do not detect the gamma rays directly but instead detect the flashes of visible light produced when gamma rays are absorbed by the Earth's atmosphere.
+Gamma ray astronomy observes astronomical objects at the shortest wavelengths (highest energy) of the electromagnetic spectrum.
+Gamma rays may be observed directly by satellites such as the Compton Gamma Ray Observatory, or by specialized telescopes called atmospheric Cherenkov telescopes.
+Cherenkov telescopes do not detect the gamma rays directly but instead detect the flashes of visible light produced when gamma rays are absorbed by the Earth's atmosphere.

-Most gamma-ray emitting sources are actually gamma-ray bursts, objects which only produce gamma radiation for a few milliseconds to thousands of seconds before fading away.
-Only 10% of gamma-ray sources are non-transient sources.
-These steady gamma-ray emitters include pulsars, neutron stars, and black hole candidates such as active galactic nuclei.
+Gamma-ray astronomy provides information on the origin of cosmic rays, possible annihilation events for dark matter, relativistic particles outflows from active galactic nuclei (AGN), and, using AGN as distant sources, properties of intergalactic space.

-Fields not based on the electromagnetic spectrum
+Gamma-ray bursts, which radiate transiently, are extremely energetic events, and are the brightest (most luminous) phenomena in the universe.